G6EJD/ESP32_LoRa_Transponder/README.md

 #define LoRA_IRQ  26

-e.g. find LoRa_IRQ on diagram in yello, it's on GPIO-26 so use 26
+e.g. find LoRa_IRQ on diagram in yellow, it's on GPIO-26 so use 26

-Match pins defined in yellow wioth programme definitions
+Match pins defined in yellow with programme definitions:
 ![alt_text, width="200"](/ESP32_LORA.jpg)